orchest/orchest/orchest/orchest-api/README.md

 ## TODO
 - [ ] Some flaws when it comes to the `Pipeline` class:
-    * The induced subgraph has to be proper and not contain children that are not part of the selection.
+    - [X] The induced subgraph has to be proper and not contain children that are not part of the selection.
 Because then the sentinel node does not get computed correctly (since it looks for the nodes that do not have children).
-    * It would be faster to immediately construct the subgraph etc. directly from the json description.
+    - [ ] It would be faster to immediately construct the subgraph etc. directly from the json description.
 Although this is a lot more messy
-    * When Pipeline --inplace--> subgraph, then the sentinel node has to be set to `None`
+    - [X] When Pipeline --inplace--> subgraph, then the sentinel node has to be set to `None`
 - [ ] Do we want to check for cycles?
+- [ ] Run the docker containers of the `aiodocker` on the Orchest docker network.
 - [ ] Note that the pipeline is run on docker.
 Maybe we can add an abstraction layer such that it can easily be swapped to run on k8s.
     * Idea: Let `Pipeline` class function as a Mixin to `PipelineRunnerDocker(Pipeline)` class that